 Some recipes just get you talking about the old days, which is why we love them so much.
-Cranberry Crunch is one of those recipes that gets my mother to talking about her childhood.
+Cranberry crunch is one of those recipes that gets my mother talking about her childhood.
 The school lunch ladies often made this around the holidays and she loved it so much that one of them gave her the recipe for it, which has led us to enjoy it for the past couple of generations.
 Nothing like an heirloom recipe to bring memories back to life, especially around the holidays.

 How To Make Cranberry Crunch

 Place your flour, oats, and brown sugar in a large bowl.

 Add your butter and cut that in with a long-tined fork or pastry cutter.